 - The facility has a robust recycling program, with paper, aluminum cans and plastic bottle recycling containers throughout its meeting spaces.

-The city of Detroit’s Green Task Force, a group of businesses, non-profits and residents working to build a more sustainable Detroit, honored Cobo Center with the “Earth Day Business Award” in 2019 for its sustainability efforts.
+The city of Detroit’s Green Task Force, a group of businesses, non-profits and residents working to build a more sustainable Detroit, honored TCF Center with the “Earth Day Business Award” in 2019 for its sustainability efforts.

 4. New Orleans: Community Partnerships and Data-Driven Sustainability